cotes2020/jekyll-theme-chirpy/_posts/2022-04-16-real-reason-nothing-travels-faster-than-light.md

 ## The problem

 One of the celebrated results of Einstein's special theory of relativity is that no physical object can travel faster than light, no matter the frame of reference.
-One popular explanation for this is that as an object approaches the speed of light, its relativistic kinetic energy $$E = \gamma mc^2$$ [^1] tends to infinity.
+A popular explanation for this is that as an object approaches the speed of light, its relativistic kinetic energy $$E = \gamma mc^2$$ [^1] tends to infinity.
 Thus, it would require infinite energy to propel a body (with mass, at least) to the speed of light or beyond.

 [^1]: Here, $$\gamma = \frac{1}{\sqrt{1 - \frac{v^2}{c^2}}}$$ is the Lorentz factor, $$m$$ is the mass of the body (a Lorentz invariant) and $$c$$ is the speed of light in vacuum.